K265/teambition-pan-api/README.md

 # teambition-pan-api

-This is a Go language package to manage your Teambition files
+This is a Go language package to manage your Teambition files.

+This is also the basis for <https://github.com/K265/rclone/tree/teambition-backend>

 ## Usage